"I pass forth into light – I find myself Beneath a weeping birch (most beautiful Of forest trees, the Lady of the Woods).

 Birch flowers are pollinated by the wind, and hundreds of seeds are produced by each catkin.
 These rely on the wind once more for their dispersal.
 A large birch tree may produce up to a million seeds each year, though only a small fraction of these will germinate.

 Only three species of birch grow in Britain - the Dwarf Birch, the Downy Birch and the Silver Birch.
 The Dwarf Birch is restricted largely to the Scottish moorlands.
 The Downy Birch (Haarbirke) is far more widespread and prefers the cold, wet acid soils of the uplands.
-The Silver Birch (Gemeine Birke) prefers the drier soils and is also widespread.
+And the Silver Birch (Gemeine Birke) prefers the drier soils and is also widespread.